Ureterocele and Ureteral Duplication in Children

 How is ureterocele and ureteral duplication treated in a child?

 Treatment will depend on your child’s symptoms, age, and general health.
-It will also depend on how severe the condition is.
+It will also depend on how bad the condition is.
 Your child may be referred to a urologist.
-This is a doctor who treats the urinary tract and the male genital tract.
+This is a healthcare provider who treats the urinary tract and the male genital tract.

 Treatment of the ureterocele often depends on how much the ureter is blocked.
 It also depends on how well the affected kidney is draining.
 A small ureterocele may not need treatment if the kidney is working well enough.